Dynamic vs Static Stretching

 How Often Should I Stretch?

-Best Daily Stretching Routine
+Our Simple Daily Stretching Routine

 You don’t want to stretch only the muscle groups being used that day.
 Your body is like a chain-linked fence: everything is connected so what happens at the bottom can impact the top.